-For first time travelers to Indonesia, though, there are a few things to keep in mind which I think would make the visit a bit easier and less stressful.
+For first time travelers to Indonesia, though, there are a few things to keep in mind to make your visit a bit easier and less stressful.
 Below is a list of six things you should know about traveling with kids in Indonesia.

 Homestays are a great way to experience Indonesia as a family